lifespline/agile/README.rst

-``lifepsline-agile`` is an agile manifesto for software projects aiming at providing a framework for:
+``lifepsline-agile`` is an agile manifesto for software projects aiming at providing a scientific framework for:

 - effective team collaboration
 - increasing the transparency of project status with automated reports